Skip to main content

 • Co-occurring disorders

 Treatment for attachment disorder often involves psychotherapy and cognitive-behavioral therapy (CBT).
-Following a psychiatric assessment, a care provider will develop an individualized plan that often involves both the child and their family or parents.
+Following a psychiatric assessment, a care provider will develop an individualized plan, often involving the child and their family or parents.
 The therapist must develop a strong understanding of the relationship between the child and their primary caregiver.

 Attachment Disorder Care at Lighthouse Recovery in Dallas, TX